-def Type name (parameterList) {

-//variable declarations

-//alternative, switch-case, loop

-//content statements

-}

 Description of Syntax: A sub-template declaration consists of the following elements:

+The optional keyword protected prevents that this rule is visible from outside so that such rules cannot be used as an entry point or from other scripts.

 The keyword def indicates the definition of a sub-template.